HydrogenMacro/scaffy/README.md

 ## Usage
 Just run `scaffy` in any directory, you can choose any template and where to clone it within the TUI.
 Keyboard navigation instructions are provided at the bottom of the TUI.
 ### Searchbar
-The searchbar considers strictly spelled queries separated by spaces, which are each filtered through every template to see if their name, description, or tags contain it.
+The searchbar considers strictly spelled case-insensitive queries separated by spaces, which are each filtered through every template to see if their name, description, or tags contain it.

 ## Making a Template